 - Lavandulyl acetate4

-These terpene agents work together to provide the antiseptic, analgesic, anticonvulsant, antistatic, antiviral, antibacterial, and decongestant properties that lavender essential oils offer.5 Each of the biochemical agents is beneficial on its own, but when combined together they result in the unique chemistry of lavender essential oil, making it more potent and powerful.
+These terpene agents work together to provide the antiseptic, analgesic, anticonvulsant, antistatic, antiviral, antibacterial, and decongestant properties.5 Each of the biochemical agents is beneficial on its own, but when combined together they result in the unique chemistry of lavender essential oil, making it more potent and powerful.

 Uses for Lavender Essential Oil